Britax B-Agile vs. B-Lively

 The B-Agile earned a 7 of 10 for maneuverability.
-This stroller is easy to push and turn with plenty of room to makes tighter turns.
-Going off road is only slightly worse, and while it rolls easily through grass, it can be tricky to turn and gravel caused more problems with the dual front wheels struggling to choose a direction to roll in.
+This stroller is easy to push and turns with plenty of room to makes tighter turns.
+Going off-road is only slightly worse, and while it rolls easily through grass, it can be tricky to turn and gravel caused more problems with the dual front wheels struggling to choose a direction to roll in.

 This stroller earned an 8 of 10 for quality.
 This stroller has a nicer shaped frame than the Baby Jogger City Mini and resulted in less kicking of the back axle.
 The fabric is nice ripstop material and the overall look is simple and functional.
 This stroller has little flex and the materials and components are nicely finished and firmly connected.